awez/amirrajan.github.com/about/index.md

 ---
 {% include JB/setup %}

 The 10k foot view.
+I'm an independent consultant and an exceptional developer.
 Feel free to contact me.

+What to hire me for:

+- Mentoring your team and helping them get up to speed with new technologies.
+- When you just need an _exceptional_, full stack developer (dev ops, back end, front end, mobile).
+- Speaking / Training on Software Architecture, Testing, and the Software Development Process.

+I charge a standard rate of $150 an hour.

 ##Contact

 - email: ar@amirrajan.net
 - twitter: [@amirrajan](http://twitter.com/amirrajan)
 - [curriculum vitae](http://careers.stackoverflow.com/amirrajan)